 One of the results were the snore-worthy “Big,” which does have a decent instrumental and an epic interlude three quarters of the way through, but Juice fails to challenge himself with any engaging flows or rhymes.
 Another banger is “Syphilis,” and Juice employs XXXTENTACION-esque screeching and sick-boy flows.
 The aggression and tongue wizardry on the track is admirable, but the song’s substance can be summed up by Juice’s reoccurring lines, “On my gun is a d—/ I’m gon’ f— your face with it.”

 “She’s the One” has a mystical flavor to its rhythm and a beat that is attractive to the ear.
-The complexity of the hook contrasts greatly with the repetitiveness of others on “Death Race to Love,” and the bass rift weaved into the instrumental throughout the track is pleasant, especially compared to the rest of the album.
+The complexity of the hook contrasts greatly with the repetitiveness of others on “Death Race to Love,” and the bass rift weaved into the instrumental throughout the track is pleasant.

 “Out My Way” is the most well-done banger off Juice’s second project.
 The instrumental is wacky and animated while Juice’s cocky bars pop nicely, and the track is a dynamic zing in a collection that is largely made up of pop anthems and depressive jams.